Watch the Film

 Film Festival & Conference Screenings

-The YouFilmFest at the John F. Kennedy Center for Performing Arts in Washington D.C. focuses youth, storytelling, and "Films About You.
+The YouFilmFest at the John F. Kennedy Center for Performing Arts in Washington D.C. focuses on "Films About You.
 Films For you.
 Films By You".
-A short version of the film is included in the first block of films and followed by an Q&A.
+A short version of the film was included in the first block of films, followed by a Q&A with filmmakers.

 WIPE International Film Festival